push-based/ws-nx-summer2025/exercises/01-initialize-nx.md

 - How the project graph provides an accurate view of your workspace architecture

 The project graph is one of Nx's most powerful features - it's derived directly from your codebase and helps you understand the relationships between your projects at a glance.

 ---
+👏 Lower your hand to show you've finished the exercise. 👏
+---

+## 🏃‍♂️‍➡️ Action Steps

+**👟 Next Step:**
+- Run `nx init` on one of your repositories that is not using Nx
+- Explore the project graph for your repository

+**🧠 Discussion Topics:**
+- Is there a project dependency that surprises you?
+Click on the line to see which files create that dependency.
+- Are you happy with the overall shape of your graph?
+What development practices would lead to more horizontal graphs vs. more vertical graphs?

+---